ShindouMihou/go-persist/README.md

 		log.Panicln("failed to save map", err)
     	}
     	pmap.Set("hello", "world")
+    }
+    pmap.Set("hello", "world")

+    // When we want to enable automatic file reloads when the file has changed (any changes, excluding
+    // the ones that came from persist itself).
+Note that this will cause an initial `Save()` to ensure that
+    // we have a file that we can watch. closeWatcher, err := array.Watch()
+    if err != nil {
+        log.Panicln("failed to start file watcher for array", err) }
+    defer closeWatcher()

 	// We recommend turning on auto-persistence after loading the already-persisted data
 	// because we may end up overwriting the data, although highly unlikely as the internal backing